thoughtsideas/ti-test-wordpress/readme.md

 - [MySQL](https://mysql.com/)
 - [ [Apache](https://httpd.apache.org/) | [Nginx](https://www.nginx.com/) ]

-Most of this can be aquired using [MAMP](https://www.mamp.info/en/mamp-pro/) or [Docker](https://www.docker.com/).
+Most of this can be acquired using [MAMP](https://www.mamp.info/en/mamp-pro/) or [Docker](https://www.docker.com/).
-Use you prefered method for developing locally.
+Use you preferred method for developing locally.

 ## Documentation